Help us build the LGW's first Early Learning Center in the U.S.

 The Legion of Good Will is opening its first Educational and Social Services Center in the United States.
-This new property will house an Early Learning Center, an After School Program, and a Community Center.
+This new property, located at 138-140 Pacific Street, in Newark NJ, will house an Early Learning Center, an After School Program, and a Community Center.
 Through our new facilities, we will impact approximately 1,300 low-income families in Newark, New Jersey each year.
 The existing building requires an additional renovation investment of $ 375,000, for improvements and completion of the project.
 Your support is vital and urgent to reduce poverty and violence in our community.
-Donate now and help us achieve our goal to open by 2018.
+Donate now and help us achieve our goal to open by 2021.

 Based on the Legion of Good Will’s signature educational approach used in its schools across six other countries, our new Early Learning and Community Center will provide a unique educational program to benefit dozens of infants, toddlers, and preschoolers from zero to five years old.
 Our program combines quality care with character building values towards the empowerment of children’s hearts and minds for a solidary society.